wkhere/bcl/README.md

 * writing a recursive descent parser is a nice effort and BCL will have one at the right moment.

-I hope this explacation can halt unproductive discussions.
+I hope this explanation can halt unproductive discussions.

 ### TODO